Atrial Fibrillation Overview

 - Fibrillatory waves may mimic P waves leading to misdiagnosis.

-- Ashman Phenomenon – presences of aberrantly conducted beats, usually of RBBB morphology, due a long refractory period as determined by the preceding R-R interval.
+- Ashman Phenomenon – aberrant ventricular conducted beats, usually of RBBB morphology, secondary to a long refractory period as determined by the preceding R-R interval.

 - The ventricular response and thus ventricular rate in AF is dependent on several factors including vagal tone, other pacemaker foci, AV node function, refractory period, and medications.

 - Commonly AF is associated with a ventricular rate ~ 110 – 160.

 - AF is often described as having ‘rapid ventricular response’ once the ventricular rate is > 100 bpm.